-Configuring the Library
+Configuring and Building the Library

 The library is fairly flexible about how it can be built, used and generally distributed.
 Additions are being made with each new release that will make the library even more flexible.
-Most options are placed in the makefile and others are in "mycrypt_cfg.h".
-All are used when the library is built from scratch.
+Each of the classes of functions can be disabled during the build process to make a smaller library.
+This is particularly useful for shared libraries.